Copa America Betting Offers 2024

-The 2020 event will be co-hosted by Argentina and Columbia and is the 47th edition of the championship that has hardly had a consistent timing in its history, the last three tournaments coming in 2015, 2016 and 2019.
+The 2021 event (rescheduled from 2020 due to coronavirus) was hosted by Brazil after the event was stripped at the last minute from co-hosts Argentina and Columbia.
+The championship has hardly had a consistent timing in its history, the last four tournaments coming in 2015, 2016, 2019 and 2021.
 The next tournament will be in Ecador in 2024 and from that point on we are promised the Copa America will only be held in even years, perhaps lining up with the Euros.

-The timing of Copa America at a time when European football is largely quiet this year means there is a lot more betting interest than usual.
+The timing of Copa America coinciding when Euro 2024 is also on means there is a lot more betting interest than usual.
 This means better offers and incentives are available that can add value to your wagers.
 You don’t need to search around for the best deals however as we have done that work for you below.
 You can also find event info, format and history on this page.

 About Copa America